NotCleo/GDS-to-RTL/README.md

 | you want equivalence between two RTL descriptions, through `equiv_*` or `miter` + `sat` | my equivalence check is gates against behavioural RTL over 564 stimulus vectors, which is one iverilog simulation |
 | the design is big enough that a hand-written encoder would be the bottleneck | 728 cells is not.
 The `CNF` class is 61 lines and the unroller is 55, and the two together encode this design in 0.10 s |

-- The decision to move to a Tseitin encoder came out of a question I asked on Mathematics Stack Exchange, see [here](https://math.stackexchange.com/questions/5147291/how-to-formulate-this-satisfiability-problem).
+- The decision to move to a Tseitin encoder came out of a question I asked on Mathematics Stack Exchange
 - So I wrote the encoder.

 #### What a Tseitin encoder is